 Our Safe and Well Advisors have attended Dementia Awareness Sessions so they have knowledge of different types of dementia and the signs and symptoms to be aware of.
 By understanding the person and their individual situation, we can discuss with the person and their families or carers, the risks within the home and advise on ways to keep the person living safer in their home for longer.

-It has also been identified that the early use of Assistive Technology or Telecare is very beneficial for people living with Dementia.
-Having a simple careline linked to Smoke Alarms can make the difference between a small kitchen fire and a fire fatality.
+It has also been identified that the early use of Assistive Technology or Telecare is very beneficial for people living with dementia.
+Having a simple careline linked to your smoke alarms can make the difference between a small kitchen fire and a fire fatality.

-If you feel you would benefit from more advice about living safer from fire within your home, or you have a relative, neighbour or friend you have concerns about, please contact the Safe and Well Freephone number on 0800 038 2323 or click here for the link.
+If you feel you would benefit from more advice about living safer from fire within your home, or you have a relative, neighbour or friend you have concerns about, please contact the Safe and Well freephone number on 0800 038 2323 or click here to request a visit.